 No Webscale-powered storefront reported any security issues during Black Friday / Cyber Monday.

 Congratulations to the whole segment for a spectacular run during Cyber Week 2021 – merchants, business owners, developers and digital agencies.
 We look forward to working with many of you in 2022.
-And if any of you will be at NRF 2022 in New York in January, we’d love to meet up.
-Book a meeting here if that’s of interest.
+If you’d like to book a meeting to discuss your tech priorities, click here.